Pasu4/animdustry/README.md

 ## mod.json

-A `mod.json` file must be be placed in the root folder of the mod.
+A `mod.json` or `mod.hjson` file must be be placed in the root folder of the mod.
 It is what tells the modloader that this folder contains a mod.
 The content of the file is as follows:

 ```json
 {